In a nutshell

 The report’s content is informed by what Triodos Bank’s stakeholders, and Triodos Bank itself, think are the most important, or material, issues to it.

-Triodos Bank’s stakeholders, and how the bank interacts with them, are explored in more depth online and later in the Executive Board Report on page 19: But, in short, they are:
+Triodos Bank’s stakeholders, and how the bank interacts with them, are explored in more depth online and later in the Executive Board Report.
+But, in short, they are:

 - Those that engage in economic transactions with the business